 A facsimile transmission is regarded as legible unless the addressee telephones or facsimiles the sender within 2 hours after the transmission is received or regarded as received under clause 23.12(b)(iii), and informs the sender that it is not legible.

 In this clause 23.12, a reference to an addressee includes a reference to an addressee's officers, agents or authorized representatives.

+Without prejudice to the above and depending on the nature of the communication between them, the parties may also rely on established channels of communication at the working level, in particular in relation to operational and technical matters related to ordering and provisioning, repair or maintenance or similar matters.

+In addition, the Access Seeker may submit certain requests, orders, notification or similar forms of communication with the Access Provider using the relevant Acess Provider’s service platforms or systems consistent with any instruction or manual provided by the Access Provider to the Access Seeker in writing or using other means of communication established between the parties under this Agreement.

 Legal advice and allocation of risk

-Each party acknowledges that it has received legal advice or had the opportunity to receive legal advice about these Supply Terms.
+Each party acknowledges that it has received legal advice or had the opportunity to receive legal advice about the Agreement.

 Cumulative rights

-The rights, powers and remedies of a party under these Supply Terms are cumulative with and do not exclude or limit any other right, power or remedy provided by law or equity independently of these Supply Terms.
+The rights, powers and remedies of a party under this Agreement are cumulative with and do not exclude or limit any other right, power or remedy provided by law or equity independently of these Supply Terms.

 Non-merger